Helter Skelter (song)

-"Helter Skelter" is a song by the English rock band the Beatles from their 1968 album The Beatles (also known as "the White Album").
+"Helter Skelter" is a song by the English rock band the Beatles from their 1968 album The Beatles (also known as the "White Album").
 It was written by Paul McCartney and credited to Lennon–McCartney.
 The song was McCartney's attempt to create a sound as loud and dirty as possible.
 It is regarded as a key influence in the early development of heavy metal.
 In 1976, the song was released as the B-side of "Got to Get You into My Life" in the United States, to promote the Capitol Records compilation Rock 'n' Roll Music.

 Along with other tracks from the White Album, "Helter Skelter" was interpreted by cult leader Charles Manson as a message predicting inter-racial war in the US.
 A vision of this uprising was named after the song.
 Rolling Stone magazine ranked "Helter Skelter" 52nd on its list of "The 100 Greatest Beatles Songs".
 Siouxsie and the Banshees, Mötley Crüe, Aerosmith, U2, Oasis and Pat Benatar are among the artists who have covered the track, and McCartney has frequently performed it in concert.

 Background and inspiration

 Paul McCartney was inspired to write "Helter Skelter" after reading an interview with the Who's Pete Townshend in which he described their September 1967 single, "I Can See for Miles", as the loudest, rawest, dirtiest song the Who had ever recorded.
 McCartney said he then wrote "Helter Skelter" to have "the most raucous vocal, the loudest drums".
 On 20 November 1968, two days before the release of The Beatles (also known as "the White Album"), McCartney gave Radio Luxembourg an exclusive interview, in which he commented on several of the album's songs.
 Speaking of "Helter Skelter", he said:

-In British English, a helter skelter is a fairground attraction consisting of a tall spiral slide winding round a tower, but the phrase can also mean chaos and disorder.
+In British English, a helter skelter is a fairground attraction consisting of a tall spiral slide winding around a tower; however, the phrase can also mean chaos and disorder.
 McCartney said that he was "using the symbol of a helter skelter as a ride from the top to the bottom; the rise and fall of the Roman Empire – and this was the fall, the demise."
 He later said that the song was a response to critics who accused him of writing only sentimental ballads and being "the soppy one" of the band.
 Although the song is credited to the Lennon–McCartney partnership, it was written by McCartney alone.
 John Lennon acknowledged in a 1980 interview: "That's Paul completely."